Name Change in West VirginiaPage Overview

 The process to change your name on your title is similar to the process to change your name on your registration card.

-Fill out the Affidavit of Duplicate Title.
+Fill out the Affidavit of Duplicate Title for a Vehicle or Watercraft (Form DMV-4-TR).
 If there are currently two names on the title and they're joined by "AND," both owners must sign; however, if the two names are joined by "OR," only you have to sign.

 Take legal proof of your name change and the $10 fee to your local DMV Regional Office.